As the most populous state in the nation, it’s no wonder that California is notorious for traffic-jammed roadways.

 Cheap Car Insurance for Good Drivers

 For California drivers with a clean driving record free of any moving violations, auto insurance rates may be significantly lower.
-Progressive offers the best options for good drivers in California, at $49 a month.
+State Farm offers the best options for good drivers in California, at $61 a month.
 With both cheaper premiums and additional safe driving discounts, it can really pay to have a record free of accidents or traffic tickets.

 Cheap Car Insurance for High-Risk Drivers

 High-risk drivers in California, including those with one or more traffic violations, may have to pay more on their car insurance premiums.
-Progressive offers the cheapest annual cost for high-risk drivers in California with monthly costs at $87 for car owners with DUIs, $62 for drivers with accidents, and $57 for speeders.
+Progressive offers the cheapest annual cost for high-risk drivers in California with monthly costs at $87 for car owners with DUIs and $62 for drivers with accidents.
+USAA is the best option for drivers with a history of speeding at $57 per month.
 Auto coverage is often much pricier for high-risk drivers.